 Standing by employers

 The top of the corporate chain, too, gets protection under TUPE law.
-You can excuse staff members that have come into your care, providing you have sufficient evidence to support the dismissal.
+You can dismiss staff members that have come into your care, providing you have sufficient evidence to support the dismissal.

 The outgoing employer should have provided you with adequate information about staff, including past disciplinary actions.
 Such data – or lack of it - can support a genuine, fair dismissal case.
-So if you are faced with a claim, Davies and Partners can help you formulate a successful counter to the appeal.
-After all, TUPE is fashioned to help both parties form a good relationship, or at least prove they are entitled to their professional rights.
+So if you are faced with a claim, Davies and Partners can help you formulate a successful counter to the claim.
+TUPE is fashioned to help both parties form a good relationship.

 Could a TUPE transfer be applicable to your situation?
 Have you been short-changed by hierarchical shifts from above, or presented with an unfair dismissal case?
-Hire a seasoned employment law firm like Davies & Partners to gain clarity on TUPE and its relevant criteria.
+Please speak to a leading employment law firm like Davies & Partners to gain clarity on TUPE and its relevant criteria.
 Contact us for more information on what you can do today.